-Your email builder platform should produce responsive HTML codes that work on most email clients (different versions of Outlook, Gmail, Yahoo!Mail, etc.).
+Your email builder platform should produce responsive HTML email codes that work on most email clients (different versions of Outlook, Gmail, Yahoo!Mail, etc.).

 8. Integration with Email Service Providers

-Once you create your email template, you should be able to integrate it in your ESP.
+Once you create your email template, you should be able to integrate it into your ESP.
 Before you choose which email builder platform to work with, make sure it has built-in integration with your email service provider.

 An extra advanced function you can look for in an email editor is a switch that lets you edit your email content according to your user’s device.
 This feature basically allows you to choose which content blocks to show or hide on mobile or desktop.
 That way you can fine-tune the mobile responsive version of your email.